nishant0708/dynamic-website/README.md

 # dynamic-website
-This website is created by Nishant kaushal.
-This website was particularly made so that website can stay dynamic in local computer without using domain.
-But for uploading it to website you have to make following changes :
+This website was created by Nishant Kaushal.
+This website was particularly made so that website can stay dynamic on local computer without using domain.
+But for uploading it to a website, you have to make the following changes:

-1) Rename files index.php ,blog.php ,contact.php ,course.php,about.php as .html file.
+1) Rename the files index.php, blog.php,blog.php ,contact.php course.php, and about.php as.html files.
-2)Make same changes in href of every html file.
+2) Make the same changes in the href of every html file.

-And you are good to go
+And you are good to go.